Skip to main content

 When Custom Software Actually Wins

 Custom development makes sense in a surprisingly narrow set of situations.
-But when it fits, the numbers are hard to argue with.
-SMBs using custom or heavily customized software grow 2.8x faster than those relying only on off-the-shelf tools.
+But when it fits, the payoff shows up in growth.
+SMBs that move core, revenue-driving processes onto custom or heavily customized software tend to grow meaningfully faster than those relying only on off-the-shelf tools.

 Your process is your moat